 A drifter, William Price did most odd jobs around the pubs where he worked in return for boarding and lodgings.
 He did jobs like tapping beer kegs or barrels, to collecting glasses, cleaning toilets, and emptying ashtrays.

-The Warwick Farm Racecourse Hotel traded for just over 50 years before its license was transfered to the corner of Moore and Macquarie Streets Liverpool and a new art deco pub built in 1935.
-The new hotel, built at a cost of £8000, was given the sign, Liverpool Hotel, and it continues to trade at the same site under the rather unimaginative name of ‘The Corner Pub’.
+The Warwick Farm Racecourse Hotel traded for just over 50 years before its license was transferred to a new art-deco building on the corner of Moore and Macquarie Streets Liverpool in late 1935.
+The new hotel, built at a cost of £8000, was given the sign, Liverpool Hotel, and it continues to trade at the same site under a rather unimaginative name of ‘The Corner Pub’.

-The Cumberland Argus reported on Thursday 2 January 1936 that 95-year-old William Orr was given the privilage of havint the last drink at the Warwick Farm Hotel before it closed.
-He also had the first drink at the replacement Hotel Liverpool, to which the license has been transferred.
+The Cumberland Argus reported on Thursday 2 January 1936 that 95-year-old William Orr was given the privilege of having the last drink at the Warwick Farm Hotel before its closure.
+He also was given the honour of downing the first drink at the replacement establishment, to which the license was transferred.

-Meanwhile, Warwick Farm Racecourse Hotel regular, ‘Old Bill’ met a tragic end in 1890.
-He was killed by a train near Canley Vale Railway Station, while arranging to collect £30,000 left to him in a will by a dead relative.
+Getting back to the fate of Warwick Farm Racecourse Hotel regular, ‘Old Bill’… The old rouseabout met a tragic end in 1890.
+William Price was killed by a train near Canley Vale Railway Station, while arranging to collect £30,000 left to him in a will by a dead relative.

 Bill was taking a popular short-cut over the Canley Vale Rail Viaduct when tragedy struck.
-Lady luck just wasn’t on Old Bill’s side.
+Lady luck just wasn’t on his side.
 The Australian Town and Country Journal reported his tragic story in 1890: